| | |

 both poets would reject the superficiality and shifting sands

 of modern cynicism for the sure foundation of traditional Christianity.
+Apart from

 his African roots, the other great influence on Campbell's work